 IMAX movies, planetarium shows, and activities offered by museum staff round out the offerings.
 You can easily spend an entire day exploring and playing and not even see/do everything.
 But that just gives you good reason to go back!

 The Maryland Science Center is open Tuesday through Friday 10am – 5pm, Saturday 10am – 6pm, and Sunday 11am – 5pm.
 Hours change in the spring, so be sure to check the schedule.
 Admission is $16.95/adult, $13.95/ages 3-12, free for 2 and under.
 If you think you’d go often, membership is worth checking out.

 - Beakers Cafe offers lunch and snacks — hotdogs, sandwiches, salads.
 Prices aren’t terrible, but after paying relatively steep admission (we’re so used to everything being free), you might want to save a few bucks and BYO.

-- There is parking in a garage across the street — max $18.
-Street parking is also available, but most has a two-hour limit in most areas and, chances are, you’ll be there longer than that.
+- The Science Center validates parking at nearby garages.
+Street parking is also available, but it’s a two-hour limit in most areas and, chances are, you’ll be there longer than that.

 - The MSC can get very crowded, especially on weekends and holidays off from school, so be prepared.

 - IMAX movies and a few activities, like the hurricane simulator, cost extra.
 Credit cards accepted.